 Opening show and welcome address

-Towards Longevity, Redefining Health and Well-being
+Opening Panel: Towards Longevity, Redefining Health and Well-being

 As healthcare rapidly evolves, three key areas are driving the future of longevity and patient outcomes.
-AI and digital health are revolutionising diagnosis, treatment, and personalised care, leveraging big data, machine learning, and virtual health solutions to enhance accessibility and efficiency.
+AI and digital health are revolutionizing diagnosis, treatment, and personalized care, leveraging big data, machine learning, and virtual health solutions to enhance accessibility and efficiency.
 System resilience and sustainability have become critical in the face of global challenges, with a focus on strengthening healthcare infrastructure, ensuring equitable access, and integrating environmentally sustainable practices.
 Longevity and precision health are advancing through innovations in genomics, regenerative medicine, and targeted therapies, redefining aging and disease prevention.
 This opening plenary session will set the scene and explore these pivotal trends, shaping the path toward a healthier and more sustainable future.

 Why now?